Viper66xAzrael/Loadouts/README.md

-# Loadouts
+# Call of Duty®: Mobile Loadouts
 Call of Duty®: Mobile Loadouts from the Gunsmith.
-They feature guns that exist in reality and are customized from the ground up!
+This repository features guns that exist in reality and are customized from the ground up...

+### Features
+- Adds reality gun variants to the game's **Gunsmith**
+- Customized Gunsmith builds